LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 .. _flag_unicode:

 ``unicode``
-   Informs Logtalk if the backend Prolog compiler supports the Unicode standard.
+   Informs Logtalk if the :term:`backend Prolog compiler` supports the Unicode standard.
 Possible flag values are ``unsupported``, ``full`` (all Unicode planes supported), and ``bmp`` (supports only the Basic Multilingual Plane).